-The Bay Area Toll Authority (BATA) is spearheading a pair of projects to improve mobility along the Interstate 580 corridor between Richmond and San Rafael.
+The Bay Area Toll Authority (BATA) funded a pair of projects to improve mobility along the Interstate 580 corridor between Richmond and San Rafael.

 Both initiatives are designed to be four-year pilot projects.
 Construction began in early 2017, with the third eastbound traffic lane opening in April 2018.
-Completion of the bicycle pedestrian path from Point Richmond to San Rafael is slated for the summer of 2019.
+The bicycle pedestrian path from Point Richmond to San Rafael was opened for public use on Nov.
+16, 2019.